-The first means reflection and thought, the one who seeks wisdom.
+The first denotes contemplation and the seeker of wisdom.

-This represents the teachings, and the endless cycle of Samsara or rebirth, a cycle that can only be escaped when we find the meaning of the Buddha's teachings.
+This stands for the Buddha's teachings and the never-ending cycle of Samsara, or reincarnation, which can only be broken when we discover the significance of the teachings.

-It is a tree that belongs to the so-called religious ficus species, a kind of sacred tree for the Buddhist religion since under one of these trees is where Buddha managed to reach Nirvana.
+It is a member of the so-called religious ficus species, which is considered to be sacred in the Buddhist religion because it was under one of these trees that Buddha attained Nirvana.

-As you can see, we are in front of fully spiritual symbols, and surely if we tattoo them with faith, we will make them serve us for something, if we believe in their meaning, they may help us find inner peace.
+As you can see, we are in front of completely spiritual symbols, and if we tattoo them with faith, we will undoubtedly make them work for us.
+If we believe in their significance, they might even assist us in achieving inner peace.

 Buddha Sculpture FAQs